IanHopkinson/defra-lidar-viewer/README.md

 `python -m http.server 8888 &`

-And then navigate to `localhost:8888` for a `leaflet.js` map overlay visualisation, it requires you to edit the name of the exported tile image and bounding box into `index.html`
+And then navigate to `localhost:8888` for a `leaflet.js` map overlay visualisation, the available images and their bounding boxes will be picked up from the `data_dict.json` file which is updated when `process.py` is run.

 Navigate to `localhost:8888/surface.html` to see a whizzy 3D surface rendering, just edit in the appropriate image file name to `surface.html`.
 (I've been making 512x512 pixel crops of the full sized images using Paint .NET.)